Bulgaria briefs Israel, EU on Burgas bombing probe progress

-SOFIA (Reuters) - Bulgaria’s Foreign Minister Nikolai Mladenov paid a surprise visit to Israel on Thursday during which he briefed leaders on its probe into a bombing in the Black Sea resort of Burgas last July that the Israelis blamed on Lebanon’s Hezbollah guerrillas and Iran.
+SOFIA (Reuters) - Bulgaria’s Foreign Minister Nikolai Mladenov paid a surprise visit to Israel on Thursday to brief leaders on its probe into a bombing in the Black Sea resort of Burgas last July that the Israelis blamed on Lebanon’s Hezbollah guerrillas and Iran.

 Interior Minister Tsvetan Tsvetanov, in Dublin for talks with European Union ministers on Thursday, would also update Bulgaria’s EU allies with the latest news, his office said.